zulip/zulip/docs/testing/manual-testing.md

     - use R to reply to the author of a PM stream
     - use c to compose a stream message
     - use x to compose a new PM
+    - use D to restore the last draft

 - Buttons
     - Narrow to a stream and click on "New topic"